 During dental exams, your dentist is able to detect any problems early, making treatment more efficient, easier, and less expensive.
 During your dental exam, your dentist will:

-Tooth decay, also known as caries, is a progressive dental disease that results from the interaction of bacteria on the surface structures of your teeth, and the sugars you consume in your everyday diet.
+Tooth decay, also known as caries, is a progressive dental disease that results from the interaction of bacteria on the surface structures of your teeth with the sugars you consume in your everyday diet.
 Your teeth and gums are constantly exposed to large amounts of sugars and starches from the food and drinks you consume.
 Sugar causes a reaction in the bacteria, causing it to produce acids that break down the mineral in teeth, forming a cavity.
 In treatment for tooth decay, dentists remove the decay, and fill the tooth using a variety of fillings, restoring the tooth to a healthy state.
-Nerve damage can result from severe decay, and a decayed tooth may require a crown (a crown is like a large filling that can cap a tooth, making it stronger or covering it).
+Nerve damage can result from severe decay, and a decayed tooth may require a Crown (a crown is like a large filling that can cap a tooth, making it stronger or covering it).
 Avoiding unnecessary decay simply requires strict adherence to a dental hygiene regimen: brushing and flossing twice a day, regular dental checkups, diet control, and fluoride treatment.
 Practicing good hygiene avoids unhealthy teeth and costly treatment.

 The grooves and depressions found on the surfaces of the back teeth are extremely difficult to clean of bacteria and food.
 When bacteria reacts with deposits of food left on your teeth, acids form, and start wearing away your tooth enamel, causing cavities to form.
-Tooth sealants help protect these areas by sealing off the grooves and depressions, ultimately preventing bacteria and food from getting into these areas.
-The sealant is a resin typically is applied to the depressions found on your molars and premolars.
+Tooth sealants help protect these areas by sealing off the grooves and depressions, preventing bacteria and food from getting into these areas.
+The sealant is a resin typically applied to the depressions found on your molars and premolars.
 The material can last for several years, but needs to checked during your regular dental appointments.

 Fluoride is a naturally occurring mineral that helps the outer surface of your teeth become stronger, and resistant to decay.
 Fluoride essentially helps remineralize weakened tooth surfaces and ultimately strengthen the tooth enamel.
-Dentists can evaluate the level of fluoride in a primary drinking water source and recommend fluoride supplements (usually in tablets or drops), if necessary.
+Dentists can evaluate the level of fluoride in a primary drinking water source, and recommend fluoride supplements (usually in tablets or drops), if necessary.